Mexican Refugees, Tourists Continue To Flock To Canada

 New numbers released by the Canadian Immigration and Refugee Board show a continuing surge in Mexican asylum seekers coming to Canada.
 According to a report from the National Post, this March realized the highest number of Mexican refugee claims in 2017: 110, up from 85 in February, and 71 in January, for a total of 266 so far.
 That’s already surpassed 2016’s 241 claims.

-The surge in Mexican refugees is attributed to the Liberal government lifting a requirement that Mexicans obtain a visa before traveling to Canada – a requirement introduced by the previous Conservative government to combat rising asylum claims in 2009.
-However, the move also strained relations between Mexico and Canada – relations that both countries need to repair as they embark on a program of bilateral negotiations in regards to President Donald Trump’s promises to renegotiate NAFTA, the North American Free Trade Agreement, which governs trade between the three nations.
+The surge in Mexican refugees is attributed to the Liberal government lifting a requirement that Mexicans obtain a visa before traveling to Canada — a requirement introduced by the previous Conservative government to combat rising asylum claims in 2009.
+However, the move also strained relations between Mexico and Canada, relations that both countries need to repair as they embark on a program of bilateral negotiations in regards to President Donald Trump’s promises to renegotiate NAFTA, the North American Free Trade Agreement, which governs trade between the three nations.

 The Liberals promised to negate the visa requirement, easing the way for a united front on NAFTA from Canada and Mexico.
 As The Globe and Mail reports, according to an insider, both nations expect America to try and divide them when negotiating.